hhornbacher/node-scad-parser/README.md

 ## Credits
 * Thanks to the OpenSCAD team for this great programmatic CAD tool: [OpenSCAD](https://github.com/openscad/openscad)
 * Also thanks to all the Nearley contributors, for supplying an awesome parser generator for JS: [Nearley](https://github.com/Hardmath123/nearley/)
+* And last but not least, thanks to @tjvr for Moo, the lexer library powering this parser: [Moo](https://github.com/tjvr/moo/)